eccanto/cplayer/README.md

 poetry run tox
 ```

-to run the tests for a particular Python version, you can do:
+To run the tests for a particular Python version, you can do:

 ```bash
 poetry run tox -e py38
 ```

-to clean the test environment:
+To clean the test environment:

 ```bash
 poetry run tox -e clean
 ```

-to publish the pypi package:
+To publish the pypi package:

 ```bash
 poetry run tox -e publish